-This is a list of ideas for students who are considering to apply to the Summer of Haskell.
-You can contribute ideas by sending a pull request to our github repository.
+This is a list of ideas for contributors who are considering to apply to Google Summer of Code 2022 for Haskell.org.

 - This is not an all-inclusive list, so you can apply for projects not in this list and we will try our best to match you with a mentor.